Find your fixed rate mortgage with Mortgage Advice Bureau

 Some people worry about locking in a rate for 5 years now in case mortgage rates fall in the future, while others are wary of taking a 2 year fixed mortgage in case mortgage rates increase.

 Sadly, there is no crystal ball we can gaze into.
-While mortgage rates may fall in 2026, there is no certainty that this will happen and if so, by how much.
-Read more detailed analysis in our guide on Mortgage rate predictions.
+However, you can read detailed analysis in our guide on Mortgage rate predictions.

 Deciding between a 2 or 5 year fixed mortgage?
-Get expert advice from fee-free mortgage brokers L&C. Start online or give them a call.
+Get fee-free mortgage advice from the award-winning expert advisers at Mortgage Advice Bureau.

 How to choose between a 2 or 5 year fixed mortgage

 Still not sure how to choose between a 2 or 5 year fixed mortgage?
-Here’s what you need to weigh up:
+Here are some of the factors you need to weigh up:

 Consider your budget